 Section 3.
 The Model Rules adopted by the Attorney General pursuant to ORS 279A.065, including any implementing Oregon public contracting amendments from the 2023 legislative session, do not and will not apply to City.
 Instead, the City hereby prescribes the following Rules, which include portions of the Attorney General's Model Rules, as the Rules of Procedure that the City will use for its public contracting: Public Contracting Rules Chapter 137, Divisions 46, 47, 48 and 49.
-While the numbering of these Rules reflects the numbering system of the Attorney General's Model Rules, they incorporate City changes to the Model Rules, and, therefore, are not the Attorney General's promulgated administrative rules.
+While the numbering of these Rules reflects the numbering system of the Attorney General's Model Rules, and, therefore, are not the Attorney General's promulgated administrative rules.
 City exemptions are also set forth in these Rules, as numbered Exemptions 1 through 18 (E-1 through E-18).
 All above-referenced Rules are attached to this Resolution as Exhibit B, and incorporated herein by this reference.